Dr. Jennifer Wood

 Ph.D., 1999, Communication & Rhetoric, University of Pittsburgh

 MA, 1989, Communication & Rhetoric, University of Pittsburgh

 CAS 100 Effective Speech

 CAS 404 Communication in Conflict Resolution and Negotiation

 RESEARCH INTERESTS AND CURRENT PROJECTS

 Dr. Wood is interested in studying the challenges and obstacles that people face when they attempt to speak their minds.
 She applies this general interest to specific contexts, such as the classroom, the university or legal settings.
 Currently, she’s working on several projects.
-One examines restorative justice policies across the country.
+One examines prison and sentencing reform policies in the United States.
 Another, with PSNK Associate Librarian, Amy Rustic, is a collaboration in the Effective Speech (CAS 100) course where the librarian serves as a semester-long research mentor.
-With support from the Director of Academic Affairs, Dr. Wood is also working on a service-learning initiative for the Business and Professional Communication course (CAS 252) she teaches.
+With support from the Director of Academic Affairs, Dr. Wood has also been developing service-learning projects for the Business and Professional Communication course (CAS 252) she teaches.

 Hartnett, Stephen John, Eleanor Novek and Jennifer K. Wood.
 Working for Justice: A Handbook of Prison Education and Activism.
 Urbana: University of Illinois Press.
 2013.